Another Dash 8-Q400 MR air tanker has been delivered to Sécurité Civile in France.

-For several years Securite Civile has been pondering what to do about replacing their S-2’s that are approaching their structural life limit of 25,000 hours, according to the agency.
-Their plans announced last year were to retire the nine S-2’s between 2018 and 2022 which would require a two-year extension of the type certificate.
+For several years Sécurité Civile had been pondering what to do about replacing their nine S-2s that are approaching their structural life limit of 25,000 hours, according to the agency.
+Their plans announced in 2016 were to retire the S-2s between 2018 and 2022 which would require a two-year extension of the type certificate.
 The goal was to acquire aircraft that could carry more water or retardant, would reduce operating costs, and would be multi-role.
-The Q400 MR (the MR stands for “Multi-Role) can haul cargo or passengers in addition to operating in the firefighting realm.

 In addition to the nine S-2s and two Q-400s, France also has twelve CL-415s and 40 helicopters.

 The article was edited on Feb.
 19, 2020 to show that this newest aircraft is not the fourth Q400 delivered on the current agreement with Conair, it is the fourth Q400 in the agency’s fleet, and the second of six being purchased from Conair.